Kaffe (band): Milen Kukosharov – keyboard

 Milen Kukosharov was born on 15 May 1978 in Plovdiv where he graduated from the College of Music.
 He started his career as keyboard player in a band called Infinity.
-In the last couple of years Milen has worked with many of the most famous Bulgarian musicians – Teodosi Spasov, Mitko Rupchev and Stefan Valdobrev – and he has been a member of Kaffe since 2002.
+In the last couple of years Milen has worked with many of the most famous Bulgarian musicians – Theodosii Spassov, Mitko Rupchev and Stefan Valdobrev – and he has been a member of Kaffe since 2002.
 He still studies at the Music Conservatory in Sofia.

 Valery Tzenkov – drums

 Valery Tzenkov, born on 3 September 1973, started to play different instruments when he was a child.
 He tried piano and guitar but his favourite was drums.

-The study of drums brought him to the Music High School in Varna, later the Jazz Academy in Graz (Austria) and finally to the famous Berkley College of Music where he met Georgi Yanev.
+The study of drums brought him to the Music High School in Varna, later the Jazz Academy in Graz (Austria) and finally to the famous Berklee College of Music where he met Georgi Yanev.

 Back in Bulgaria, Valery Tzenkov and Georgi Yanev founded the band Badu, which later became Kaffe.